-Anesthesiology: MCANE-MAIN

-The two-week selective in Anesthesiology is designed as an introduction to the specialty of anesthesiology.
+Selectives Course credits pertain to 2017-2018 academic year.
+Anesthesiology: MCANE-MAIN The two-week selective in Anesthesiology is designed as an introduction to the specialty of anesthesiology.
 The selective provides the medical student with an exposure to the clinical skills, didactic teaching and the perioperative care provided to patients.
 Medical students will also have an introduction into how the specialty of anesthesiology interacts with other medical specialties.

-Course Director: Jose Rivers

-Dermatology: MCDER-MAIN

-The purpose of the course is to give the student a working knowledge of common dermatological problems and to introduce him/her to the more unusual conditions as well.
+Credits: 2 Course Director: Laura Torres, M.D.
+Dermatology: MCDER-MAIN The purpose of the course is to give the student a working knowledge of common dermatological problems and to introduce him/her to the more unusual conditions as well.
 The student attends the regularly scheduled clinics at Harris Health Smith Clinic or MEDVAMC.
 Additionally, the student attends the teaching conferences conducted by the Department of Dermatology.
 The teaching conferences include the Dermatopathology Conference, Textbook Conference, Journal Club, Chief Resident's Teaching Sessions, VA Grand Rounds, and the clinical Kodachrome Conference.

-2016-2017 Course Catalog

-Course Director: John Wolf
+Credits: 2 Course Director: John Wolf, M.D.

-Emergency Medicine: MCERM-MAIN

-Course Director:

-Genetics: MCGNT-MAIN
+Genetics: MCGNT-MAIN Three Clinical Selectives are offered in Medical Genetics, each providing a unique clinical experience for the medical students.
+Pediatric Genetics involves evaluating patients on the Texas Children's Hospital inpatient consult service and in the Metabolic Clinic.
+Adult patients with genetic disorders are the focus of the Adult Selective, where students evaluate patients in the outpatient clinics and on the inpatient service as well.
+The Prenatal Genetics Selective provides the student with the opportunity to evaluate and counsel patients in both ongoing pregnancies as well as in the preconception period.

 The clinical selective in Medical Genetics involves evaluating patients on the inpatient consult service and in the outpatient clinics.
 Most of the patients are infants and children/teens.

-Course Directors: Lori Potocki (Pediatrics), Shweta Dhar (Adult), and Ignatia Van Den Veyver (Prenatal)

-Geriatrics: MCGER-MAIN

-The Geriatrics Group B selective is a two-week rotation experience, which allows students to interact directly with geriatric faculty in the care of the elderly patient.
+Credits: 2 Course Directors: Lori Potocki, M.D.
+(Pediatrics), Shweta Dhar, M.D., M.S.
+(Adult), and Karla Bermudez Wagner, M.D.
+(Prenatal) Geriatrics: MCGER-MAIN The Geriatrics Group B selective is a two-week rotation experience, which allows students to interact directly with geriatric faculty in the care of the elderly patient.
 Exposure on this rotation may include any of the following: inpatient consult service at Ben Taub Hospital, inpatient SNF unit, outpatient clinic, and house calls at Quentin Mease Hospital, inpatient consult service at Houston Methodist Hospital and Baylor St. Luke's Medical Center, outpatient clinic at Park Plaza Hospital, and St. Luke's Center for Wound Care.

-Course Director: Julia Reyser

-Neurosurgery: MCNSU-MAIN

-The student is assigned to one of the Baylor St. Luke's Medical Center Neurosurgery teams, consisting of six neurosurgery attendings, one chief resident, one senior resident, and one junior resident.
+Credits: 2 Course Director:Sanda Khin, M.B.B.S Neurosurgery: MCNSU-MAIN The student is assigned to one of the Baylor St. Luke's Medical Center Neurosurgery teams, consisting of six neurosurgery attendings, one chief resident, one senior resident, and one junior resident.
 The student will be responsible for seeing consults and admissions, as well as post-operative patients under the supervision of the team.
 The student will also cover surgical cases and will be given a level appropriate exposure to surgical procedures.
 The student will have the opportunity to function at the level of a Neurosurgical intern.

-Course Director: Akash Patel
+Credits: 2 Course Director: Akash Patel, M.D.

-Baylor College of Medicine

-School of Medicine 2016-2017 Course Catalog